xylmiz/ohsint-plus__plus/README.md

-# ohsint-plus__plus
+# WOOPS!

-Hello everyone!
-I’m from London! and passionate about open source intelligence projects.

-Follow me on Twitter: @xylmiz

-This project is a new social network designed for sharing photos of your hometown.
+Just decoys this way.

+Looks like you can't guess how to get the message out.

-The project is launching soon!
-If you’d like to contribute, please email me at: xylmiz.challenge@gmail.com
+If you find right way out, please email me at: xylmiz.challenge@gmail.com